 When the phone went dead, she received another call - this time from the police, who issued a classic warning to her:

-She attempted to escape the house - and came face to face (in a scary zoom) with a burly-faced man - not the caller but a police officer: Detective John Clifford (Charles Durning).
+She attempted to escape the house - and came face to face (in a scary zoom) with a burly-faced man - not the caller but a police officer: Lieut.
+John Clifford (Charles Durning).
 Behind him were patrol cars with flashing lights.
 The Mandrakis' two children had been cold-bloodedly murdered (massacred!) several hours earlier and the disturbed serial killer Curt Duncan (Tony Beckley), an English merchant seaman, was found covered in blood.
 He had been using an old bedroom phone that had never been disconnected.
-He was sent to an asylum.

 This great psychological thriller, black comedy, and over-the-top camp classic featured the bizarre (and sole) pairing of two legendary -- and rival -- screen legends in a gothic, macabre, Grand Guignol horror film.
 The great trashy melodrama was directed by Robert Aldrich (known earlier for the great nihilistic film noir Kiss Me Deadly (1955)).
 The screenplay, by Lukas Heller, was based on Henry Farrell's 1960 novel Baby Jane (who also authored the novel Hush...
 Hush, Sweet Charlotte).